ZanSara/zansara.github.io/content/bookshelf.md

 author: "ZanSara"
 ---

-Collection of interesting books, movies and short stories I've come across, in no particular order.
+Collection of books, movies and short stories I've come across, in no particular order.

 - [To read](#to-read)
 - [To watch](#to-watch)